-On August 23, 2018, the Australian Competition and Consumer Commission, or ACCC, instituted proceedings in the Australian Federal Court against us.
+For example, on August 23, 2018, the Australian Competition and Consumer Commission, or ACCC, instituted proceedings in the Australian Federal Court against us.
 The ACCC alleged a number of breaches of the Australian Consumer Law, or ACL, relating to certain advertisements in Australia concerning the hotel prices available on our Australian site, our Australian strike-through pricing practice and other aspects of the way offers for accommodation were displayed on our Australian website.
 The matter went to trial in September 2019 and, on January 20, 2020, the Australian Federal Court issued a judgment finding that we had engaged in conduct in breach of the ACL.
 On March 4, 2020, we filed a notice of appeal at the Australian Federal Court appealing part of that judgment.
 On November 4, 2020, the Australian Federal Court dismissed trivago's appeal.
-On May 27, 2021, the court scheduled a separate trial regarding penalties and other orders for October 18, 2021, after vacating the prior June 2021 trial date.
-Management recorded an estimate of the probable loss in connection with these proceedings.
+On October 18 and 19, 2021, the Australian Federal Court heard submissions from parties in relation to relief.
+On April 22, 2022, the Australian Federal Court issued a judgment ordering us to pay a penalty of AUD44.7 million (€28.5 million) and to cover the ACCC's costs arising from the proceeding.
+The court also enjoined us from engaging in misleading conduct of the type found by the Australian Federal Court to be in contravention of the ACL.